TanavP2112/linkedin-ai-agent/README.md

 This robust stack is ideal for protoyping AI agents and getting an MVP up and running as fast as possible.
 For larger scaled applications, I would consider using a framework such as Next.js + React, along with PostgreSQL for the database and Redis for caching.
 In terms of routing, Tanstack Router is a great choice for Next.js applications.
 No complex algorithms were necessary for this mini-project, as most of the heavy lifting is done by the Gemini API and the streamlit functions.

+Gemini's API is great for its versatility and ability to adapt over time.
+It has a constantly updating doc's page maintained by google, and perfectly integrates with the Google ecosystem.
+This means that if I want to ever use OAuth, Gemini will fit in perfectly.
+Gemini is also really good at reading strctured blocks of texts, making it fit for reading resumes - which are tailored in a plain, specific manner.

 Note: The deployment is currently bugged, feel free to run the code locally using the instructions below.

 ## Running Locally